oargueta3/SDCND-Project-4-Advanced-Lane-Finding/README.md

 This project was written in Python.
 The follwing files were used to create an test the model.

-1. `Advanced Lane Finding - Oscar Argueta.ipynb`: Used to develop and tune the model.
+1. `Advanced Lane Finding - Oscar Argueta.ipynb`: Used to develop the lane detection algorithm.
 Detailed explanations and figures can be found in this jupyter notebook
-2. `camera_calibration.py`: File that loads the neural net model and communicates with the simulator to excecute predicted steering angles
+2. `camera_calibration.py`: Python script that calibrates camera using the images in the `camera_cal` directory.
+Generates the pickle file `dist_pickle.p` containing the camera matrix and distortion coefficients
-3. `dist_pickle.py`: File that was used to make and train a KERAS model for a modified version of the LeNet Architecture.
-Saves model weights
+3. `writeup.md`: Detailed report that includes detailed description of the code used in each step and You should image examples to demonstrate how the code works
-4. `result.mp4`: File that contains the trained weights
+4. `project_video.mp4`: Video stream to run the lane detection algorithm on
-5. `writeup.md`: File contains a JSON representation of the neural net that can be used to predict steering angles in realtime
+5. `result.mp4`: Output video with detected lane projected onto the road in the video stream

 ### Algorithm
 The following are the steps to detect road lane lines robustly: